PET-Neck: avoiding unnecessary head and neck cancer surgery by using PET-CT imaging

 Imaging is a cross-cutting, multi-disciplinary field, of critical importance to the entire health and care system, and plays a key role in many patient pathways.
 The UK plays a leading role globally in developing new imaging techniques and much clinical research is crucially dependent on high quality imaging, with industry partnerships playing an important part.

-Imaging is also at the forefront of scientific developments in fast-developing areas such as artificial intelligence.
+The NIHR recognises the importance of imaging and is working towards building research capacity and capability in this area.
 The NIHR is working with patients, health and care professionals, researchers and industry to accelerate the development, evaluation and clinical translation of novel imaging science and ensure that the significant innovations in imaging bring benefits to patients.

 Imaging research covers two broad classes of activity: studies in which the primary question is related to imaging (for example, assessing the accuracy of a new ultrasound technique) and those studies in which imaging plays an important role in supporting clinical research (for example, computerised tomography (CT) imaging to assess lung tumour volume in a trial of a novel drug for lung cancer).